-When it comes to Ebola, prevention involves avoiding direct contact with the body fluid of infected people.
-Also, it's important to avoid direct contact with the body of an Ebola victim who has died.
-For healthcare workers in Africa, who are most likely to encounter cases of Ebola, prevention focuses on being able to recognize cases of the disease when they appear, as well as using barrier isolation techniques to avoid direct contact with infected people.
+The primary means of preventing Ebola involves avoiding direct contact with the body fluid of infected people, as well as anyone who has died from the disease.
+For healthcare workers in Africa, who are most likely to encounter cases of Ebola, prevention focuses on recognizing cases of the disease when they appear, as well as using barrier isolation techniques.

-Because there is no Ebola vaccine that is currently licensed, Ebola prevention focuses on preventing direct contact with body fluid of those infected with the virus.
-Another aspect of Ebola prevention involves avoiding direct contact with the body of an Ebola victim who has died as a result of the virus.
+Because there is no vaccine at this time, Ebola prevention focuses on avoiding direct contact with body fluids of those infected with the virus, as well as avoiding direct contact with the body of someone who has died from the virus.

 Ebola prevention in Africa presents many challenges.
-Because the identity and location of the animal host of Ebola virus are unknown, there are few established primary Ebola prevention measures.
+Because the identity and location of the animal host of the virus are unknown, there are just a few established primary prevention measures.

-- The use of infection-control measures, including complete sterilization of equipment
+- Using infection-control measures, including complete sterilization of equipment

-- The isolation of patients with Ebola hemorrhagic fever from contact with unprotected people
+- Isolating people with Ebola hemorrhagic fever from contact with unprotected people

-- The wearing of protective clothing, such as masks, gloves, gowns, and goggles.
+- Wearing protective clothing, such as masks, gloves, gowns, and goggles.

 (Click Ebola Pictures for an example of barrier isolation techniques.)